 The well-prepared applicant also has completed a physical science course and has a good foundation in algebra.
 Also, self-paced learning requires a great degree of organizational and time management skills on the part of the student.
 Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor for help should register for this course.
 The qualified student will be able to responsibly spend 5-7 hours per week on this class.

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 - Scanner or smart phone for submitting tests and homework

 Evaluation and Feedback

-  Students will be graded on homework, formal labs, module tests and the final exam.
+Students will be graded on homework, module tests and the final exam.
 Students work will be graded every two weeks.

 Grades are perpetually available throughout the course and parents may contact me through Canvas messages on the course website.